LizOnAir/USB-Hub/README.md

 # Usb Hub
 This is a whale theme Usb Hub with 2 USB C port and 2 USB A port.
+I'm trying to explore other PCB designing application and since EasyEDA provides discount when ordering from JLCPCB, thats why I tried EasyEDA for the first time.
+(TBH I'm going back to kicad lol)
+After making the USB Hub as a round design, I thought that it would be better if there's a little charm on the USB Hub.
+Soo here comes the whale heh.
 <img width="559" height="766" alt="Screenshot 2026-05-03 at 4 54 12 PM" src="https://github.com/user-attachments/assets/78ee09fd-4bfa-4234-8f9f-a7d7143b4820" />

 ## Features:
+CHARGE YOUR DEVICEE
 - 2 USB C port
 - 2 USB A port